Rach3Project/ismir25_rach3midi_supp/README.md

-# Supplementary Materials for  "Enabling Empirical Analysis of Piano Performance Rehearsal with the *Anonymized* MIDI Dataset".
+# Supplementary Materials for the paper "Enabling Empirical Analysis of Piano Performance Rehearsal with the Rach3 MIDI Dataset" accepted at ISMIR 2025.

 ## Abstract